Shadorain/shadoXmonad/README.md

 One thing you may need as a dependency before hand is this package which may be only if you are on Void Linux but it symlinks libraries that are needed:
 `ncurses-libtinfo-devel`.
-Make sure to install this before you run setup
+Make sure to install this before you run setup.
+You may need this package as well to build: `libXrandr-devel`.

 Simply clone the repository and run the setup script provided from your xmonad directory.